ministryofjustice/moj-frontend/docs/style-guide.md

 Do not use ‘prison no’, ‘prisoner number’, ‘NOMIS number’, ‘NOMS number’ or ‘offender number’.

 Staff in prisons may still use ‘NOMIS number’ or ‘alpha number’ when referring to someone’s prison number.

+The format is 1 character, 4 numbers and then 2 characters.
+For example ‘A1234AA’

 ### prisoner, person in prison